RedHatInsights/insights-frontend-storybook/src/docs/uxd/alertsNotifications/DOC.md

 ### Exiting modals

-Modals that have only 1 step, and are fairly simple can be cancelled in a few ways:
+Modals that have only 1 step, and are fairly simple, can be cancelled in a few ways:

 - Clicking outside of the modal
 - Clicking the "X" in the upper right corner